confluentinc/ksql/docs/developer-guide/implement-a-udf.rst

 .. note::

-    When you make changes to your UDF code and re-deloy the JAR, you must restart KSQL Server to get the latest version of your UDF.
+    KSQL loads UDFs and UDAFs only on startup, so when you make changes to your UDF code and re-deloy the JAR, you must restart KSQL Server to get the latest version of your UDF.

 Start |cp| and KSQL Server: